Story Op.2

-The Collection: Story Op.2 (Hangul: 소품집 : 이야기 Op.2; RR: Sopunjib: Iyagi Op.2) is the second compilation album by South Korean singer-songwriter Jonghyun, following his first compilation album Story Op.1.
+The Collection: Story Op.2 is the second compilation album by South Korean singer-songwriter Jonghyun, following his first compilation album Story Op.1.
 It was released on April 24, 2017, by SM Entertainment, and was the last album to be released during Jonghyun's lifetime.

 Background

 Jonghyun's first compilation album Story Op.1 was released in 2015, consisting of songs Jonghyun had written for his radio show Blue Night.
 On April 18, 2017, SM Entertainment announced that the follow-up, Story Op.2, would be released digitally on April 24, with a physical release the next day.

 Story Op.2 contains five previously released songs.
 Four of these songs ("1000", "Just Chill", "Love is So Nice", "Our Season") were initially revealed between July–October 2016 during the "Man Who Composes" corner on Jonghyun's Blue Night radio broadcasts.
 Another previously released track ("Elevator") was revealed on the second episode of Mnet's Monthly Live Connection in 2015 and later released online.
 Rearranged versions were included on the album, in addition to five new tracks.
 All of the songs were written by Jonghyun.

 The lead single "Lonely" is a duet with Girls' Generation member Taeyeon.
 Jonghyun and Taeyeon had previously collaborated in 2014 as a part of their record label's project SM The Ballad with the Korean-language version of the song "Breath".